-M. Appeals of Final Site Plans.
+M. Appeals of Final Site Plans

-1. The Centerville Township Planning Commission shall give final approval to all Site Plans.
+1. The Centerville Township Planning Commission shall give final approval to all Site Plans

 - 2. Any person aggrieved by a decision of the Planning Commission in granting or denying approval of a final site plan may appeal the decision to the Zoning Board of Appeals.
 The appeal must be filed within twenty one (21) days of the decision and shall state the factual basis for the appeal.
 An appeal shall stay action on the issuance of any permit pursuant to an approved site plan. - 3.
 The Zoning Board of Appeals shall review the record of action taken on the final site plan and shall determine whether the record supports the action taken.
 No new evidence shall be presented.
-The Zoning Board of Appeals shall approve the final site plan if the requirements of this Section and other applicable ordinance requirements are met.
+The Zoning Board of Appeals shall approve the final site plan if it finds that the Planning Commission reasonably determined that the requirements of this Section and other applicable ordinance requirements are met.
 The Zoning Board of Appeals shall make written findings in support of its opinion on the appeal.

-N. As-Built Site Plan.
+N. As-Built Site Plan